ljatsh/Test/csharp/nutshell/clr/part2.md

 1. Base.ToString cause boxing
 2. Calling virtual method does not cause boxing
 3. Calling a nonvirtual inherited method(GetType or MemberwiseClone) causes boxing.
 These methods requires this argument is a reference type.
+4. Casting an unboxed instance of a value type to one of the type’s interfaces causes boxing

 ```csharp
   struct SomeValue : IComparable {